SebastjanSibenik/kaldi-2025/README.md

 | `/rooms` | GET | No            | List all rooms |
 | `/rooms/{type}` | GET | No            | Get room details |

-Sure!
-Here's a cleaned up, well-formatted, and pretty version of that Markdown section for you:

 #### Conversation